tylerhou/site-old/content/posts/ad-marrucinum-asinum.md

 His deed was just some accident:
 Good will instead he holds!”

-Your brother is of better sort
+Your brother is of better mold
 (He’s filled with charm and wit!)
 But nonetheless I’ll take no gold,
 No coin, no!
 Not one bit.